McCord and the Eagles hold off Jets 19-17 in preseason finale

 The defending Super Bowl champion Eagles (2-1) sat big-name players such as Saquon Barkley, Jalen Hurts, A.J.
 Brown and DeVonta Smith, while Justin Fields, Garrett Wilson, Breece Hall and Sauce Gardner were among those on the sideline for the Jets (1-2).

-But McCord, the rookie sixth-rounder out of Syracuse who's competing with Dorian Thompson-Robinson for the No. 3 job behind Hurts and Tanner McKee, played the entire game.
-He finished 15 of 35 for 136 yards and an interception.
+But McCord, the rookie sixth-rounder out of Syracuse who's competing with Dorian Thompson-Robinson for the No. 3 job behind Hurts and Tanner McKee, took every snap.

+“We talked about that, getting him a full game right there,” Eagles coach Nick Sirianni said.
+“DTR's got a lot of tape out there and we've seen him play a lot as well.
+But I just thought we needed a lot more reps there for Kyle for the evaluation process.”

+McCord finished 15 of 35 for 136 yards and an interception in a hardly stellar outing.

 The only projected starter to play for New York was rookie right tackle Armand Membou, the seventh overall pick out of Missouri who was also a college teammate of Brady Cook — who got the start at quarterback.
 Membou was called for holding and false start penalties in the three series he played.